Information Technology Service Desk

 problems, should be directed to SBCTC-ITD Production Services at 425-803-9712.
 Production

 SBCTC will be closed for state holidays.
+SBCTC will be closed during weekends from 4:30 a.m.
+Saturday, through 6:00 a.m.
+Monday.
 During these closures, systems will be available but not staffed.
-Courier services will not be provided on these days.
+Courier services will only be provided for payroll deliveries on these days.

 Official holiday schedule